-The characters of Clara, the beast's servant and her sister, the mysterious fairy, did not feature in the original story.
+The characters of Clara, the beast's servant, the mysterious fairy did not feature in the original story.
 Instead, the beast in his human form as a handsome prince appeared in Beauty's dreams instead of the wicked fairy, telling her to see past ugliness instead of warning her about the cruel heart of the beast.
 See more

 In the last scene, when the prince smiles at seeing Beauty's dress magically change, his eyebrows alter from black to blonde between frames.
 See more

 [after the Old Gentleman steals a rose from his garden

 So this is how you repay all my kindnesses?
 After all I've done for you; opening my home to you, giving you food and lodging.
 You dare to take what is not offered you?
 You dare to steal from me?

 Oh, p-p-please, g-generous lord.
 I-I mean no harm.
 I only meant to be...

 To steal what I love most in the world; my roses.